Octagon-simon/fastamoni-inc-coding-exercise/README.md

 ## INSTALLATION

-Clone or download this repo into your local machine and follow the instructions below to configure the server;
+Clone or download this repo into your local machine and follow the instructions below to configure the server or you can use this link to view the project `https://fastamoni-inc-coding-exercise.onrender.com`

+> Please note that the LIVE URL might not still be active when you visit this project some time in the future.
+As at now 17/04/2024, it is active.

 - Import `schema.sql` into your SQL server to create the Database and necessary Tables